DerrickLamers/grblwiki/Frequently-Asked-Questions.md

 ## Extending Grbl

 #### I want to add some new function to Grbl, how much space is left on the 328p?
-Literally none left, v1.1 exausted the last bits, use Grbl for [Mega2560](https://github.com/gnea/grbl-Mega) instead
+Literally none left, v1.1 exhausted the last bits, use Grbl for [Mega2560](https://github.com/gnea/grbl-Mega) instead!

 #### Ok I'm using a Mega, how do I add a LCD or another add-on?
 The best practice for doing this is to let Grbl do it's job and use another arduino to do the display and jog.